 Overall, there are quite a few good options in this price range.

-PC Gaming Headsets Over $200 (CLICK ‘READ REVIEW’ TO EXPAND)
+COMPARISON OF PC HEADSETS UNDER $200 (CLICK ‘READ REVIEW’ TO EXPAND)

 WHICH PC GAMING HEADSET IS RIGHT FOR YOU?